BrijeshYadav05253/Document-Cucumber/Cucumber.md

    ### Install the package:

    * Open the folder where the package is downloaded.
-And then open the terminal inside the folder and run the blow command.
+And then open the terminal inside the folder and run the below command.
      <br>
 ```
    $ sudo apt install ./(FileName).deb